Mooring payments are due 4/15/17!

 New Bedford is committed to the highest environmental standards

 New Bedford supports local maritime businesses and encourages responsible waste management through the operation and maintenance of port waste facilities.
-Also, the HDC monitors the waterfront for oil spills and floating debris daily, and ensures that operational activities do not interfere with natural resources.
-The HDC is also responsible for containing spills.
-If a vessel is damaged, sinks, or otherwise spills oil in New Bedford Harbor, the HDC will use a 110 foot oil boom to isolate and contain persistent and non-persistent substances.
+Also, the NBPA monitors the waterfront for oil spills and floating debris daily, and ensures that operational activities do not interfere with natural resources.
+The NBPA is also responsible for containing spills.
+If a vessel is damaged, sinks, or otherwise spills oil in New Bedford Harbor, the NBPA will use a 110 foot oil boom to isolate and contain persistent and non-persistent substances.

 U.S. Environmental Protection Agency